sourcegraph/handbook/content/departments/engineering/design/brand_guidelines/typography.md

 ### Use a grid or columns

 Layouts should use a grid or columns to help organize material and make information feel open and organized.
 An underlying structure with multiple columns can be used to delineate primary content from secondary content, as well as make sure line lengths don’t get too long.
+View our website grids [Here](https://www.figma.com/file/o1QRtdQI0ozKq0n7ATrKlx/Marketing-DLS?node-id=7313%3A48101).

 ### Line length